federgraph/SudokuHelper/SH02/HelpText.md

 **SudokuHelper** is an application that acts like an electronic Sudoku grid.
 It supports 9x9, 12x12, and 16x16 Sudokus, both in the classic and Gosu variant, where cells can be marked to only accept even numbers.
-The application neither creates Sudokus itself nor provides a solver for them;
-it is just a more convenient way to solve a Sudoku from a magazine or other external source than doing it on paper, using pencil and eraser.

 ![SH02 screenshot](../images/SH02-02.png)